MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr/includes/2-fundamentals.md

 - A binary protocol based on *MessagePack* (*MessagePack* generally creates smaller messages compared to JSON).

 > [!NOTE]
-> There is a third built-in hub protocol named *BlazorPack*, and it is used exclusively with Blazor server applications.
-It cannot be used without the Blazor server hosting model.
+> There is a third hub protocol named *BlazorPack*, but it is used exclusively with Blazor-Server applications.
+It cannot be used *without* the Blazor-Server hosting model.

 For more information, see the official specification for [SignalR Hub Protocol](https://github.com/dotnet/aspnetcore/blob/068797e16a1bfe66461e15c8a2ffa864369d384d/src/SignalR/docs/specs/HubProtocol.md).